splunk/minecraft-app/README.md

  * Use the app token from the Event Collector Configuration above for this property `splunk.craft.connection.port=8088`

- * If you wish to log the output to a local log as well set this property to "true" `mod.splunk.enable.consolelog=false`
+ * If you wish to log the output to a local log as well set this property to "true" `splunk.craft.enable.consolelogging=false`

 #### Configuring The Livemap